Optimal diabatic dynamics of Majorana-based quantum gates: errors and robustness

 Calibration errors are characterized by time-independent $\epsilon_{jn}$~\cite{karzig_geometric_2016}, whereas random errors are modeled by noisy $\epsilon_{jn}$.
 Here we focus on Gaussian white noise with second moment

 and noise strength $W_{jn}$ as well as $1/f$ (pink) noise, which is expected to be the dominant source of noise in experiments.
-For the white noise, the spectral noise density defined as the Fourier transform of the correlation function, i.e., $S(\omega)\equiv\int_{-\infty}^{\infty}R(t)e^{-i\omega t}dt $ is a constant, while for pink noise id decays as
+For white noise, the spectral noise density defined as the Fourier transform of the correlation function, i.e., $S(\omega)\equiv\int_{-\infty}^{\infty}R(t)e^{-i\omega t}dt $ is a constant, while for pink noise it decays as

-For the case of white noise, we compute the noise-averaged density matrix through a numerically exact solution of a Lindblad-type master equation.
+In the case of white noise, we compute the noise-averaged density matrix through a numerically exact solution of a Lindblad-type master equation.
 Due to the correlations in pink noise, the noise-averaged density matrix evolves with an integral equation that is difficult to solve.
 We therefore resort to discrete Langevin-type numerical simulation, where we generate many discrete realizations of noise, evolve the system for each with the Schr\"odinger equation, and average the density matrices at the end.